ZebraFlesh/ember-cli-happy-splitter/README.md

 {{#split-container isVertical=true}}
   {{#split-view}}
     <h2>hello from left panel!</h2>
-  {{/split-view}}{{!-- This comment is the least invasive way to prevent spaces between the view and the bar.
-  --}}{{splitter-bar}}{{!-- This comment is the least invasive way to prevent spaces between the bar and the view.
-  --}}{{#split-view}}
+  {{/split-view}}
+  {{~ splitter-bar ~}}
+  {{#split-view}}
     <h2>hello from right panel!</h2>
   {{/split-view}}
 {{/split-container}}
 ````

+Note the use of the handlebars whitespace control character ('~') on both sides of the splitter-bar.
+The split-container
-Note the comments between the elements.
-The split-container uses a simple inline-block layout.
-When using a vertical
-splitter, browsers will interpret the line breaks as meaningful syntax.
-Using comments is the least invasive way to
+uses a simple inline-block layout.
+When using a vertical splitter, browsers will interpret the line breaks as meaningful
-prevent extra space between the elements.
-Refer to [this article](https://css-tricks.com/fighting-the-space-between-inline-block-elements/)
- for more information.
+syntax.
+The whitespace control character removes these line breaks.
+This is only required for vertical splitters.

 The isVertical variable defaults to true and is optional in this scenario.